-Creating career-ready graduates
+Creating world-ready graduates

-Alongside core traditional lawyering skills, the AUT Law School offers hands-on learning through practical, community-focused electives and other opportunities for experiential learning.
+Law graduates have one of the highest employability rates of all university graduates.
+AUT law graduates are no exception - you can find AUT law alumni in top law firms or in business, finance, government, media and other sectors.
+We offer exceptional learning experiences that prepare students to be successful wherever in the world their career may take them.
+Alongside core traditional lawyering skills, the AUT Law School offers hands-on learning through practical electives and other opportunities for experiential learning.
 Moots, dispute resolution exercises, negotiations and drafting court documents are all part of your degree, and will help you build a strong foundation for your future career.
 You'll learn critical thinking, problem-solving, social and communication skills, and work habits that will prepare you well for a wide range of careers and job opportunities.

-To complement your learning in class, you can also apply for clerkships and other internship positions, where you can use what you've learnt in a professional environment.
+To complement your learning in class, you can also apply for clerkships and other internship positions.
 This well-rounded experience stands out to employers and has helped many of our students secure a job before they even graduate.